**This post is regularly updated. Do you have updates, suggestions or photos you want to share? Send us an email at email@example.com.**

 - DPAC canceled some shows, including Evening of Entertainment and American Ballet Theatre.
 Other events have been postponed, like “The Color Purple,” Mandy Moore and Riverdance.
 Refunds will be issued automatically to canceled events.
 No action is needed to initiate your refund.
 For updates on DPAC, and a full rundown of the status of shows visit its website.

 - The Carolina Theatre is closed.
 Check out the full list of canceled or postponed shows here.
 “The Carolina Theatre of Durham Inc., the nonprofit organization which operates the city-owned venue, is constructing a project-based plan to keep its part-time concessions and technical staff working in a safe environment during this difficult time for non-salaried workers,” the theater said.
+You can help sustain the theater by: upgrading your membership or renewing early; holding on to your existing tickets live events and films are rescheduled; buying a gift card to use in the future; support the local artists, service industry workers, local businesses and others who rely heavily on the theater’s economic impact to sustain themselves; making a donation to Carolina Theatre of Durham Inc.

 - The Fruit stated that, “this virus could not come at a worse time for The Fruit financially.
 Spring for us is essentially what Christmas is to a retailer – over $60,000 in lost revenue due to local university closures alone.
 Our staff will suffer.
 We ask for your renewed support.
 The Fruit is a social enterprise that already offers over $200,000 in subsidy to the art community each year, and we ask you to be generous with your support for us and your regional artists, many of whom live close to the poverty line.”